Texas, let’s move forward together.

 Posted On: February 19, 2021

-In the past few days, the people of Texas have shown incredible levels of courage and hope in the face of dire circumstances.
-As we look to recover from what has shaken us over the past few days, we're committed to providing some helpful information and support.
+The people of Texas have shown incredible levels of courage and hope in the face of dire circumstances, recently.
+While we recover from what has shaken us, following February’s winter storm, we're committed to providing some helpful information and support.
 Together, we can navigate the aftermath of the storm.

 For more than 15 years, we’ve been proud to serve as a trusted name in retail electricity.
 Our doors are open, and we aren’t at risk of going out of business or having any of our customers rolled onto a Provider of Last Resort (POLR).
 One thing’s for certain, and that is you can trust us to continue to be here for you.

 If you’re having trouble with your bill, we can help.